Sh3llcod3/Homepage/README.md

 # HomePage

-HomePage is a trivial flask web app that pulls the audio track and from almost any internet video.
+HomePage is a trivial flask web app that pulls the audio track from almost any internet video.
 It is intended to be deployed inside a private network for private use.

 HomePage relies on trustworthy `youtube_dl` to download the videos, so quite a few sites are supported.
 Playlists are also supported.